Launch your Product Design career in just

 - 4. Prepare to fill a hiring need or take on a new role internally through upskilling

 Up to 2 weeks before the start of the course, you'll get a full refund.
-A prorated refund may be available once the course starts if you have to cancel for any reason, you can submit a refund request here.
+A prorated refund may be available once the course starts.
+If you have to cancel for any reason, you can submit a refund request here.

 You can be assured that we obsess over the quality of our learning material, and we test it all beforehand to ensure that it's useful.
 Take a look at our testimonials if you need some reassurance!

 Dribbble accepts most major credit cards for all of our Education courses.
 We cannot accept ACH bank transfers, money wires, or any other payment method for our Education courses.